mhanberg/blog/_posts/2018-10-30-conducting-good-retrospectives.md

 Setting aside dedicated time for these matters assures that they will get some attention and helps keep these conversations from spilling into normal work time (this isn't to say that you shouldn't discuss something when it happens).

+Along with **learning from your successes and failures**, one of the goals of a retrospective to **build trust amongst your team**.
+Teams perform better when they operate in an environment of [psychological safety](https://hbr.org/2017/08/high-performing-teams-need-psychological-safety-heres-how-to-create-it).

 ## How to conduct a retrospective

-Anyone can host a retrospective, but holding a _good_ retrospective takes some finesse.
+Anyone can host a retrospective, but hosting a _good_ retrospective takes some finesse.
 There are four key aspects that I believe are paramount to a good retrospective: Facilitation, Conversational Turn Taking, Format/Activity, and Action Items.

 #### Facilitation